 - Beautifully rendered and vintage inspired

-- Perfect for your favorite foodie
+- Perfect for your favorite food lover

 - Some items, like the bagel, can only be purchased as part of a larger set

 Why we chose it: Popcorn and cranberries have always gone on the tree, so why not anchovies and bagels?